awiel/csv-converter/README.md

-3D-SocialTransition
+CSV-converter
 ===================

-Tool for 3 decentralisaties.
-Tool converts csv into reorganized csv files for analyse purpose.
+Conversion tools for csv files, e.g. reorganized csv content for analyse purpose, use in statistic applications like SPSS.

-Voor conversie van bestanden die gemeenten ontvangen tbv de 3 decentralisaties.
-Bestanden in csv formaat worden geschikt gemaakt voor gebruik in SPSS of ander statistiek programma.

 * simpleCsv2Csv.js
-	simple conversion from 'x'-records with same primary key and one secondary key into one record for each primary key followed by all posible secondary keys (see example)
+	'simple' conversion from 'n'-records with same primary key and one secondary key per record into one record for each distinct primary key extended with all possible secondary keys (see example).
+All primary and secondary keys wil be sorted asc.

-##Requests:
+##Requests/issues:
-Send me a request if you want more than is already available. :-)
+Send me a request if you want more than is already available, or register your issue.

 ##Disclaimer:
 Always check the results.
+Use this software as is and at your own risk.
+Tool is not tested with large amounts of data or on your configuration ;-)

 ##Install:
 * create a workfolder